slahiri/LendingClubCaseStudy/README.md

 The data given below contains the information about past loan applicants and whether they ‘defaulted’ or not.
 The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

 * The dataset reflects loans post approval, thus does not represent any information on the rejection criteria process
   * Overall objective will be to observe key leading indicaters (driver variables) in the dataset, which contribute to defaulters
   * Use the analysis as a the foundation of the hypothesis
+* Loan Status - Key Leading Attribute (loan_status).
+The column has three distinct values
+  * Fully-Paid - The customer has successfuly paid the loan
+  * Charged-Off - The customer is "Charged-Off" ir has "Defaulted"
+  * Current - These customers, the loan is currently in progress and cannot contribute to conclusive evidence if the customer will default of pay in future
+    *  For the given case study, "Current" status rows will be ignored
 * The overall loan process is represented by three steps
    * Potential borrower requests for loan amount (loan_amnt)
    * The approver approves/rejects an amount based on past history/risk (funded_amnt)
-   * The final amount offered as loan by the investor (funded_amnt_inv )
+   * The final amount offered as loan by the investor (funded_amnt_inv)

 ### Approach / Workflow